-- To prevent irreparable environmental damage, no holes larger than three feet by one foot in either direction may be dug in the playa floor.
-If you do need to dig a hole up to this size, you will need to keep the playa in a container, so you can pack it back into the hole when dismantling your installation.
-If you need help securing your structure, please contact the ARTery, and we can help you with alternative solutions.
+- To prevent irreparable environmental damage, no holes larger than three feet by one foot in either direction may be dug in the playa surface.
+If you do need to dig a hole up to this size, you will need to keep the playa in a container so you can pack it back into the hole when dismantling your installation.
+If you need help securing your structure, please contact the ARTery and we can help you with alternative solutions.

 - Camping is not allowed at any art installation on the open playa.

-After you fill out the art installation questionnaire, someone from our Art Team will be contacting you, ready to help and assist you.
-We need as much information as you can possibly give us, including a description and diagrams of your piece.
+After you fill out the art installation questionnaire, someone from our Art Team will review your proposed project and contact you with any questions.
 Participating in a dialogue with you about your artwork will enable us to help make your Burning Man experience the best it can be.

 We challenge you to create something that will inspire, engage, question, puzzle, amuse, seduce and otherwise influence the citizens of Black Rock City.
 Interactive art is our particular obsession.
 Interactive work convenes society around itself.
 It generates roles.
 It provokes actions.
 It transforms participants into active contributors to a creative process.

 You arrive on a clean blank canvas – the playa.
-And that is the way you should leave it.
+And that is the way you will leave it.
 Everything you bring to live, create and burn MUST BE REMOVED.
-Nothing, absolutely nothing, should be left at your art site or camp when you leave.
+Nothing, absolutely nothing, may be left at your art site or camp when you leave.
 Cleaning up and Leaving No Trace are paramount.
-As citizens of Black Rock City we are held to a higher standard.
+As citizens of Black Rock City we are held to a high standard.